10 Best Scenic Fall Weekend Getaways from Washington DC

 - Walk the Gorge Trail to the highest waterfall east of the Rocky Mountains – the Taughannock Falls

 - Take a wine tour – by boat or in a distillery!
+And explore the wine trails (Canandaigua, Seneca, Cayuga and Keuka wine trails)

 - Visit the Corning Glass Museum and indulge in some glass-blowing yourself.